VanSanh1810/ThreeJS-3D-Sodoku/README.md

 ## Introduction
 ThreeJS 3D Sudoku challenges players to complete a 3D Sudoku puzzle by rotating and positioning numbers on a cube, with WebAssembly providing high-performance puzzle generation.
 This addition speeds up game setup, delivering a smooth, optimized experience even for larger or more complex puzzles.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
-Buyers browse the store categories, products and brands

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
-Sellers or Merchants manage their own brand component

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
-Admins manage and control the entire platform components

-> This project have an API service associated with it.
-You can find it [here](https://gitlab.com/kltl-ute/242k/02-be).

 ## Features

 - 3D Puzzle Gameplay: Navigate and solve a Sudoku puzzle on a rotating 3D cube and solve like normal 2D sodoku on each axis plane.